Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Introduction

 \section{Introduction}

 Despite remarkable progress in computer vision, modern recognition systems remain fundamentally constrained by their reliance on dense, high-fidelity visual inputs.
 State-of-the-art models, particularly those based on deep convolutional and transformer architectures, have demonstrated impressive accuracy across a variety of benchmarks.
 However, their success is heavily contingent on exposure to vast datasets filled with richly textured, color photographic imagery.
-This dependency introduces significant inefficiencies—both in terms of data requirements and generalization capabilities—limiting the robustness of these systems when confronted with abstract or atypical visual inputs \cite{geirhos:2019, schlegel:2015}.
+This dependency introduces significant inefficiencies—both in terms of data requirements and generalization capabilities—limiting the robustness of these systems when confronted with abstract or atypical visual inputs \citep{geirhos:2019, schlegel:2015}.

 In contrast, humans can effortlessly interpret line drawings—minimal, structure-preserving representations that strip away redundant surface features.
 This ability suggests that the human visual system is tuned to extract and reason over efficient structural information such as shape and topology, rather than relying on unstable texture or color.
-Neuroscientific fMRI studies support this view, showing that line drawings elicit robust, category-specific activity patterns throughout the visual cortex—comparable to those induced by full-color photographs \cite{walther2011simple}.
-Similarly, \citet{shin2008objects} also demonstrates that abstract visual symbols like icons also elicits similar neuronal activation in the brain as their corresponding natural images.
+Neuroscientific fMRI studies support this view, showing that line drawings elicit robust, category-specific activity patterns throughout the visual cortex—comparable to those induced by full-color photographs \citep{walther2011simple}.
+Similarly, \citet{shin2008objects} demonstrate that abstract visual symbols like icons also elicits similar neuronal activation in the brain as their corresponding natural images.

 Psychological evidence further supports the transformative power of minimal representations in visual learning.
-Studies reveal that drawing practice enhances perceptual skills and object recognition in humans \cite{kozbelt:2001, chamberlain:2019, perdreau:2015}.
-Artists develop specialized visual cognition through prolonged exposure to structural information—improved visual memory, enhanced structural analysis, and refined attention to diagnostic features \cite{perdreau:2015, schlegel:2015}.
-These enhancements are believed to be associated with minimal representations learning \cite{perdreau:2014}—by eliminating distracting surface features, it compells the visual system to extract and encode deeper and more robust structural relationships.
+Studies reveal that drawing practice enhances perceptual skills and object recognition in humans \citep{kozbelt:2001, chamberlain:2019, perdreau:2015}.
+Artists develop specialized visual cognition through prolonged exposure to structural information—improved visual memory, enhanced structural analysis, and refined attention to diagnostic features \citep{schlegel:2015, perdreau:2015}.
+These enhancements are believed to be associated with learning from minimal representations \citep{perdreau:2014}—by eliminating distracting surface features, it the visual system is encouraged to extract more robust structural relationships.